ilias-stath/Automated-EV-Charging/README.md

 ## System requirements
-The project was created in a vulcanexus docker container.
+The project was created in a vulcanexus docker container.<br>
-The project was compiled in ros2 humble using python3.10.
+The project was compiled in ros2 humble using python3.10.<br>
-The simulation was done in gazebo fortress.
+The simulation was done in gazebo fortress.<br>
 You must install the specific requirement of the project in order to run correctly.

 ## Getting started